Code-Institute-Submissions/Upon-Wonder/README.md

 Different Devices:
 - All of the above tests where verified to work on tablets and phone devices.
 - Verify that the page is responsive.
-- Verify that the navbar collapse on tablet and phone devices and that it doesn't affect the links.
+- Verify that the navbar collapse on tablets and phone devices and that it doesn't affect the links.
 - Verify that the padding wrapping the tour dates content changes on phone devices.
-- Verify that the text column next to the map (on desktop and tablet) gets stacked on top of the map on phone devices.
+- Verify that the text column next to the map gets stacked on top of the map on phone devices.
 - Verify that on phone devices the Copyright column disappears and only the social links column show.